metalama/website/features/core/architecture-verification.md

   and other coding conventions, you further reduce the complexity of your codebase, making it easier for software developers to understand.

+- **Scale expertise**: Instead of repeatedly pointing out the same issues in code reviews, architects can codify their guidance once and apply it everywhere, instantly.

 - **Get immediate feedback.** Developers receive real-time notifications of issues while typing, eliminating the need to wait for the next build or code review.

 - **Streamline code reviews.** With fewer trivial violations to address, code reviews become more efficient and less frustrating.
 By addressing most minor issues in real time, code reviews can focus on essential aspects.

+If they can author your architecture as executable code, architects stop being gatekeepers and start accelerating the entire team.

 ## Features